49th Regiment of New York Infantry

 Descendants Roll Call

 If you are a descendant or family member of a soldier of the 49th Regiment of New York Infantry who served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail by clicking the mail icon below.
-Type "49th NY" in subject line and provide details in the message.
+Type "49th NY" in subject line and provide other details, if possible, in the message.
+Please find your ancestor or family member in the National Park Service Database (link shown below) and include such details as "company" and "rank out" in your message.
+This will greatly speed-up the posting of those soldiers who you wish to honor.
+Thank you.

 The Remembrance Wall